 - Do any linked/embedded videos have closed-captioning and transcripts?

 All videos must have closed-captioning and should include any relevant sound effects.
 Videos should have textual transcripts as well.
-This will enable people who have a have a hard time understanding the language more easily follow the subject of the video.
+This will enable people who have a hard time understanding the language more easily follow the subject of the video.
 Campus Suite includes one (1) hour of video captioning and transcription per year with our ADA Service Plan.

 As an aside, captioned videos also assist with SEO, because the text can be found by search engines.